Announcement Type: Competing Supplement.

 - Application forms:

-○ Proposed scope of work, objectives, and activities that provide a description of what will be accomplished, including a one-page Timeframe Chart.
+2. Proposed scope of work, objectives, and activities that provide a description of what the applicant plans to accomplish.

-- Letters of Support from organization's Board of Directors.
+- Letter of Support from organization's Board of Directors.

 - Biographical sketches for all Key Personnel.